huaweicloud/huaweicloud-cs-sdk/README.md

 //use token authentication method apiClient.useToken("accountName", "userName", "password", "projectId");

-//Ak sk authentication method is not supported yet
-//apiClient.useAksk(ak, sk);
+//or use authentication method with aksk apiClient.useAksk("ak", "sk");

 JobApi jobApi = new JobApi(apiClient);
 ...